allswellthatsmaxwell/Variancers/chapters/ch1.md

 “Nice to meet you.
 Um, I guess.
 My name’s Cassie.”
 She eyes him as he navigates his way through the trees.
 “Why are you… walking over there?”

-“If we’re too close, my bad luck could cause harm to you.
-For instance, if a car careened off the road as we were walking next to each other, or a tree fell on me.”
-He said this all so calm and straightforwardly that he could be one of her teachers describing a lesson plan.
+“If we’re too close, you could get caught up in my bad luck.
+Say a car careened off the road as we were walking next to each other, or a tree fell on me.”
+He said this all so calm and straightforward a manner that he could be one of her teachers describing a lesson plan.
+Which was a manner she was familiar with, since she had just suffered through the first two days of classes, where the professors did exactly that.
 “Better that I be over here.”

 “… Okay.”
 She’d probably argued enough about this already.
 She decided to let him have his paranoias.
 They walked for a while in silence in their odd parallel positions, her on the sidewalk next to the road and him in the woods.